 This macro expands to the C Standard's version number, a long integer constant of the form yyyymmL where yyyy and mm are the year and month of the Standard version.
 This signifies which version of the C Standard the compiler conforms to.
-Like \\STDC\\, this is not necessarily accurate for the entire implementation, unless GNU CPP is being used with GCC.

-The value 199409L signifies the 1989 C standard as amended in 1994, which is the current default; the value 199901L signifies the 1999 revision of the C standard.
-Support for the 1999 revision is not yet complete.
+Like STDC, this is not necessarily accurate for the entire implementation, unless GNU CPP is being used with GCC.
+The value 199409L signifies the 1989 C standard as amended in 1994, which is the current default; the value 199901L signifies the 1999 revision of the C standard; the value 201112L signifies the 2011 revision of the C standard; the value 201710L signifies the 2017 revision of the C standard (which is otherwise identical to the 2011 version apart from correction of defects).
+An unspecified value larger than 201710L is used for the experimental '-std=c2x' and '-std=gnu2x' modes.